Combatd/Hybrid_Cloud_Foundations/README.md

 * It is run in a batch, or is constantly executed on a single instance of infrastructure.
 * To address performance issues and bottlenecks, it is necessary to scale up by increasing compute, storage, and memory resources.
 These resources are always constrained to a monolithic server’s capabilities.
 * The infrastructure is also monolithic.
 It is provided by a single vendor, who potentially also controls the application development tools, database, and operating system layers that are running on their hardware.

+### Application Design: Distributed Web Scale
+The Internet and open source software lowered application design costs and changed to being distributed over the network.
+The functionality became a separation of duties from being monolithic.

+Three-tier web application includes:

+* The web presentation-tier using JavaScript, HTML, and CSS
+* The application logic tier using programming languages such as: Java, C++, Python, or Ruby
+* A database cluster for persistence.

+Micro-service architecture with further separation of tier function allows application architecture to evolve towards network APIs based on the web, called RESTful APIs, or REST APIs.

+A customer request comes to a web load balancer.
+The web load balancer directs the request to any of the web presentation tier members, in this case Web4, to show a web page which needs to display application logic served through the AppServer Load Balancer from the Application Logic Tier members, in this case from AppServer2.
+AppServer2, in turn, reads data from the database cluster, in this case: the Database3 instance.

+Examples of these web-scale applications with a global reach are Facebook, Netflix, and Gmail.